1 Q: Which is the Newest version of the UV5R series?

 Battery drops to 5.91 volts,

 voltage" until the battery expires.

+to hear the battery warning.
 Note: Measurements can vary based on

 temperature and load.
 105 Q: Why does my display disappear if I wear polarized sunglasses?

 A: LCDs function by polarizing the liquid crystal elements in the display.

 111 Q: Why did my radio shut down when I took it out of my pocket.

 A: If you carry your radio and keys in the same pocket, a case is